 While it is easy to drive automatic transmission cars, it is more expensive to repair them than their manual counterparts.
 Hence apply the proven good habits and a generous dose of common sense.

-Below are the seven habits to avoid if you want to prevent frequent automatic car repairs:
+Below are the seven habits to avoid if you want to prevent frequent mistakes when driving an automatic transmission car:

 1. Neutral Position When Sliding Down a Slope